geraldfehringer/hificouching/setups.md

 <hr>

-Map default zoom is based on overall system geo location and will be automatically grouped if more systems are close to each other.
+Map default zoom is based on overall system geo location and will be automatically grouped if more systems are close to each other. <br>
+**NOTE: If there is a gree circle with a number: <u>double-click</u> to open ;-)**

 <div id="map"></div>
 <br>